-Modifications to the Bamboo Creek Plant will take place once bulk ore samples from Bamboo Creek and the Comet Mine Conglomerate Formations have been processed through the Bamboo Creek Plant.
+Modifications to the Bamboo Creek Plant will take place once bulk ore samples from Bamboo Creek and the Comet Mine conglomerates have been processed through the Bamboo Creek Plant.
 The Directors anticipate conglomerate ore test work using the Bamboo Creek Plant will be completed during the current Quarter.

-Figure 20: Bamboo Creek Processing Plant looking north, Conglomerate Formations behind top range
+Figure 20: Bamboo Creek Processing Plant looking north, (conglomerates and sediments belonging to the prospective basal Fortescue Group are behind the range at top of photo)